 - Snacks for energy: Bring small treats like dried food, chocolate, or candy to keep you fueled on long rides.

-- Keep your backpack light (around 5–7 kg): A lighter load makes riding easier and more comfortable.
+Keep your backpack light (around 5–7 kg): A lighter load makes riding easier and more comfortable.

-Ha Giang Loop Tour with Lila Inn & Tours
+Ha Giang Loop tour with Lila Inn & Tours

 As a local tour company with over 8 years of experience guiding over +24,000 travelers across Ha Giang, we focus on three key priorities to keep your journey safe and enjoyable: